 Construction Contracts: For general construction contracts, the limitation on subcontracting rule allows subcontracts for no more than 85 percent of the prime contract value to subcontractors.
 However, for specialty trade construction the limitation percentage is 75 percent.

 SBA Subcontracting — Affiliation and Similarly Situated Small Businesses

 The highlight of the new limitations on subcontracting provisions suggest that subcontracting costs paid to “similarly situated small business” companies would not be considered as being subcontracted and therefore excluded from the limitation provisions.

 Application to Simplified Acquisitions Only For Small Business Set-Asides: Small business awarded government contracts between $3,000 and $150,000 would be exempt from the limitation on subcontracting rule requirements.
 As the SBA pointed out, the limitations on subcontracting clause, FAR 52.219-14, would only apply to procurements greater than the simplified acquisition threshold.
 However, when contracts are awarded to 8(a) companies, HUBZone, SDVOSB, and WOSB/EDWOSB, the prime’s subcontractors’ plan for payment is still subject to the limitations on subcontracting rule, regardless of the amount.

-SBA Subcontracting — Similarly Situated Entity Definition and Meaning
+Small Business Set Aside Subcontracting Rules — Similarly Situated Entity Definition and Meaning

 The similarly situated entity rule also means that the work accomplished by the similarly situated subcontractor will also count towards the work performed by the prime contractor when calculating limitation in subcontracting percentages.

-For help readjusting to the new SBA subcontracting limitation rules, call our government small business attorneys at 1-866-601-5518.
+For help readjusting to the new SBA small business set aside subcontracting rule changes for contractor and payment amounts, call our government small business attorneys at 1-866-601-5518.